Tuesday, December 27, 2011

 There the quiet talks

-Now it's already the time to wake up
+Now it's already time to wake up

 Or to find a new dream